-As noted in Finding 2, the applicant has proposed to install a new monument sign.
-The sign is proposed to be no taller than 3 ft with a display surface of no larger than 12 sq ft.
+As noted in Finding 2, the applicant has proposed to install two new monument signs.
+The signs are proposed to be no taller than 3 ft with a display surface of no larger than 12 sq ft.
 No illumination is proposed, though external illumination would be allowed in the underlying residential sign district as per MMC Section 14.16.010.